-Shanina Shaik Stuns In A Skimpy Triangle Bikini In St Barths
+Shanina Shaik Stuns In A Skimpy Triangle Bikini In St. Barts

 The dark two-piece featured a pretty plunging neckline with a thin string across her chest.
 As for the straps, the matching black strings had a fun knotted design across her shoulders.

-She accessorized her bikini look with a barely there chain necklace fastened around her neck and a simple black hair tie, though the bottom half of her two-piece wasn’t visible in the snap.
+She accessorized her bikini look with a barely-there chain necklace fastened around her neck and a simple black hair tie, though the bottom half of her two-piece wasn’t visible in the snap.

 In the caption, Shanina told fans that she was doing a little posing in her room while getting ready.
-She didn’t reveal exactly what she was getting ready for in the post, as The Inquisitr previously reported, the star headed to the island to celebrate Devon’s wedding to Johnny “Dex” Barbara, which took place over the weekend.
+However, she didn’t reveal exactly what she was getting ready for in the post.
+As The Inquisitr previously reported, the star headed to the island to celebrate Devon’s wedding to Johnny “Dex” Barbara, which took place over the weekend.

 The stunning selfie gained more than 22,000 likes in the first nine hours since Shanina — who’s appeared in campaigns for Victoria’s Secret and walked the runway for huge fashion brands such as Oscar de la Renta and Tom Ford — shared it with her 2 million followers, many of whom also flocked to the comments section to share their thoughts.

-“So so gorgeous,” one comment read.
 Another person told the star, “Absolutely love your eyes!”

-A third commenter added, “Gorgeous hot girl,” while another wrote after seeing the model’s stunning new bikini selfie, “You are gorgeous.”
+Another wrote after seeing the model’s stunning new bikini selfie, “You are gorgeous.”

 Others posted fire and heart emoji in the comments section of the snap to show their appreciation for her selfie skills.